 This course will explore the specific practices in remedial teaching in grades K-12, using published materials, and developing new materials for small group, whole class, and tutoring settings.
 Students will develop and implement realistic corrective programs based on the interpretation of literacy assessments.
 These programs will include selecting strategies of instruction and materials, and establishing a framework of time and evaluation.

-Pre-req: EDUC.5280 Assessment of Reading and Language Disabilities with a C or better.
+Pre-req: EDUC.5280 Assessment of Reading and Language Disabilities with a C or better, or Spring 2020 grade of "P".

 This course examines the ways in which students interact and learn in the science classroom.
 Construction of a Science, Technology, and Society (STS) unit plan, as well as the development of assessment tools that align to lesson and unit goals are key features of this course.